emma-wilson/syrf_userguide/stage-settings.md

 ### Annotation
 If annotation is selected, multiple options are presented.

-__Number of required annotations per study__ - Project administrators can adjust the “number of required annotations per study” as it fits the respective project.
+__Number of required annotations per study__ - Project administrators can adjust the “number of required annotations per study” for their project project.
 This represents the number of independent reviewers who can annotate each study.
 Adjust the number in the input box by using the arrows or simply type a number.
-This input box only accepts whole numbers, or integers.
-We recommend two independent reviewers to annotate each study in your review as this is typically required from publication in scientific journals and this is the default option.
-For student-related projects, the option to decrease the number of reviewers is also possible.
+This input box only accepts whole numbers.
+We recommend two independent reviewers annotate each study in your systematic review, this is typically required for publication in scientific journals, and this is the default option.
+For student projects or other projects where two independent reviewers are not required to annotate each study, it is an option to decrease the number of reviewers.

 ![Advanced Annotation Settings](/figs/Stage-Advanced-settings-annotation-settings.png)

-__Maximum number of incomplete sessions per annotator__ - Project administrators can define how many annotations sessions with the status of “in progress” a reviewer on their project can have.
-When a reviewer reaches the limit, they will not be able to take new studies for annotation without completing previous incomplete or “saved” studies.
-Therefore, the lower the number here, the number of studies with the status of “in progress”, the fewer studies a reviewer can have incomplete and saved.
+__Maximum number of incomplete sessions per annotator__ - Project administrators can define how many annotation sessions with the status “in progress” each reviewer on their project can have.
+When a reviewer reaches this limit, they will not be able to begin annotation of further studies without completing annotations on these "in progress" or saved studies.
+Therefore this number is the maximum number of "in progress" or studies with incomplete annotations a reviewer can have saved.
 Adjust the number in the input box by using the arrows or simply type a number.
-This input box only accepts whole numbers, or integers.
-Currently the default is set to 100 papers, to facilitate reviewers to complete studies in a more timely manner, reduce the number.
+This input box only accepts whole numbers.
+Currently, the default is set to 100 studies.
+To reduce the number of annotation sessions a reviewer can have in progress at one time, reduce the number.

 ![maximum Incomplete sessions](/figs/Stage-Advanced-settings-maximum-incomplete-sessions.png)